 The settlers who arrived in the 1830s found friendly natives of the Potawatomi tribe.
-Their Chief Shabbona often visited at Gougar Crossing, preferring to sleep on the floor while his wife slept in the bed.
-At Gougar Crossing an Indian burial site was marked by the traditional pole with a white feather attached.
-At the conclusion of the Black Hawk War in 1832, the Indians from the area were forced to move to the west of the Mississippi River (the Indians pronounced "Mississippi" as "Sinnissippi;" meaning "rocky waters").
+Their Chief Shabbona often visited Gougar Crossing, preferring to sleep on the floor while his wife slept in the bed.
+At Gougar Crossing, an Indian burial site was marked by the traditional pole with a white feather attached.
+After the Black Hawk War in 1832, the Indians from the area were forced to move to the west of the Mississippi River (the Indians pronounced "Mississippi" as "Sinnissippi," meaning "rocky waters").

 |Joseph Standing Bear Schranz|

-For a year after the bodies were found, Midwest SOARRING conducted an honor guard at the site and made sure the bodies were repatriated by the Miami tribe in Oklahoma.
-Archaeologists believed there may have been more bodies, but Schranz considered this a sacred site and wanted the bodies left undisturbed so they may continue on their journey.
+For a year after the bodies were found, Midwest SOARRING conducted an honor guard at the site and ensured the bodies were repatriated by the Miami tribe in Oklahoma.
+Archaeologists believed there may have been more bodies, but Schranz considered this a sacred site and wanted the bodies left undisturbed so they could continue their journey.

 |The Sanctuary Golf Course archaeological dig sites.|

-The Native American Cultural Center at 133 West 13th Street is in downtown Lockport, Illinois.
+The Native American Cultural Center is at 133 West 13th Street and State Street, downtown Lockport, Illinois.
 It is located in the old historic train station.
 Schranz said he would like to make room at the cultural center to display these artifacts if the state museum would allow that.
 "It all belongs to the people of Will County," he said.